daoyuanw/my-space/content/en/posts/2024-06-25-highlight-of-calculus.md

 ---

 # Highlight of Calculus
+These notes capture the key highlights and concepts from the renowned MIT calculus course taught by Professor Gilbert Strang.
 ## Overview
 **Calculus** deals with the relationships between functions and encompasses both integration and differential calculus.
 These two types of calculus operate in opposite directions.